gramineproject/gramine/Documentation/attestation.rst

 The remote user should receive this attestation quote and verify it.
-In case of Intel SGX, this verification flow depends on whether the SGX remote attestation is EPID based or DCAP/ECDSA based:
+In case of Intel SGX, this verification flow depends on whether the SGX remote attestation scheme is EPID, DCAP or MAA:

 - :term:`EPID` based quote verification is done with the help of the Intel Attestation Service (:term:`IAS`).
 In particular, the remote user should